openownership/bods-dev-handbook/README.md

 This Handbook is in English only (no translations).

-Currently, there is no requirement for pull requests to be made - you can edit content on the master branch directly.
+Currently, there is no requirement for pull requests to be made - you can edit content on the main branch directly.
 Later, that will change to a strict requirement to always use pull requests.

 ### Previewing work you have done